Fermin-Garcia/data_science_pipeline_checklists/.ipynb_checkpoints/README-checkpoint.md

 ## Reporting
 The reporting phase involves communicating the results of the model to stakeholders in a clear and concise manner.
 This may involve generating visualizations, summarizing model performance, and explaining model predictions.
 [Detailed Checklist](./Reporting.md)

-Some key points to consider in this phase include:

-- Understand your audience and tailor your report to their level of technical understanding.
-- Choose appropriate visualizations that effectively communicate the insights from your model.
-- Use clear and concise language to explain your model's predictions and how they align with the business problem you are trying to solve.
-- Provide a summary of your model's performance, including the evaluation metrics used and how they compare to the initial goals.
-- Be prepared to answer questions and address concerns that stakeholders may have about the model.

 ## Data Science Tech Stack
-This section providesa detailed description of the tech stack used in each phase of the data science pipeline.
+This section provides a detailed description of the tech stack used in each phase of the data science pipeline.
 It covers a range of tools from Python, Jupyter Notebooks, various Python libraries, Git/GitHub, Docker, SQL/NoSQL Databases, Cloud Platforms, and MLflow.
-Detailed Checklist

-Please refer to the respective markdown files for a detailed checklist and tech stack for each phase of the data science pipeline.[Detailed Stack](./Tech_Stack.md)
+[Detailed Checklist](./Tech_Stack.md)